We as guys usually envision ourselves having a masculine full mane of a beard, but the reality seeps in when all that we get is a thin beard.

 Easy to Maintain

 A thicker beard comes with a lot of demands when it comes to maintenance.
 For instance, you need to clean your beard, trim it regularly and apply beard products every day to maintain the shape.
 With a thin beard, there is very little you can do with it.
-While you still need to clean and style it, with most styles, a premium beard comb or the best beard brush will suffice.

 How Does a Thin Beard Work

-Very few men can grow thick and full manes and what this means is that a majority of us are forced to settle for short and even thin beards.
+Very few men can grow thick and full manes and what this means is that a majority of us are forced to settle for short hair and even thin beards.

 A thin beard should not be grounds to give up on beard growing.
 This is considering that there are many remedies that you can use to thicken your beard.
 However, at the end of the day, a thin beard is simply a beard that doesn’t grow to a full-thickness.
 It may grow in patches that don’t fill up ever or very fine that it appears thin.